atlarge-research/opendc/README.md

 ## Get Up and Running

-Looking for the entire stack?
-Check out [the main OpenDC repo](https://github.com/atlarge-research/opendc) for instructions on how to set up a Docker container with all of OpenDC, without the hassle of running each of the components manually.
+*Looking for the full OpenDC stack?
+Check out [the main OpenDC repo](https://github.com/atlarge-research/opendc) for instructions on how to set up a Docker container with all of OpenDC, without the hassle of running each of the components manually.*

 ### Installation